Description

 Nomination Process

 - Who Can Nominate?
-Colleagues, supervisors, or mentors within the field of international education.
+Colleagues, institutional leaders, or professionals in the international education community.
 Self-nominations are not accepted.

 - Submission Requirements:

-- A nomination statement (500–750 words) describing the nominee’s contributions, potential, and impact.
+- A nomination statement (750–1,000 words) outlining the nominee’s contributions and long-term impact.

-- At least one letter of support from a colleague or supervisor.
+- At least two letters of support from colleagues, institutional leaders, or collaborators in international education.

-- Optional: Supporting documents highlighting projects or initiatives led by the nominee.
+- Optional: Supporting documents highlighting achievements, publications, or initiatives.

 Selection Criteria